-To learn more about Service Year Alliance’s policy and advocacy work, please contact Moran Banai, Managing Director of Policy and Government Relations.
+To learn more about Service Year Alliance’s policy and advocacy work, please contact Aly Ferguson, Managing Director of External Affairs.

 Service Year Alliance advances policy proposals that help make service years an opportunity for all young Americans.
-Service years bring young Americans together to support their communities and the country.
-It can also be a cost efficient and effective tool for addressing the many challenges confronting our country, including learning loss, food insecurity, public health, and climate change while helping build a 21st century workforce.
+Service years bring young Americans together to support local communities and are a cost effective tool for addressing many challenges confronting our country, including learning loss, food insecurity, public health, and climate change while helping to build a 21st century workforce.

 Imagine a future in which young people earn college tuition by addressing our communities’ greatest challenges — where they are empowered to shape their own destinies and those of their communities, regardless of zip code.
 Imagine a future in which empathy trumps apathy and participation and problem-solving outmatch indifference.
 Imagine a shared experience far stronger than anything that may seek to divide us.